PECOS-packages/PECOS/docs/development/jit-dem-slices.md

 bulk, pre-terminal, and terminal objects.
 `build_dem`, `build_sampler_and_decoder`, and `build_algorithm_descriptor` all
 share this provider.
-One-round memories, multiple patches, and circuits with logical gates conservatively retain the full structured fallback until their bounded families and instance mappings are implemented.
+One-round memories, multiple patches, and circuits with unsupported logical gates conservatively retain the full structured fallback until their bounded families and instance mappings are implemented.

+A second bounded provider covers a single transversal H between two memory segments of at least two rounds each.
+A six-round canonical fixture yields initialization, ordinary pre-H bulk, the pre-H boundary round, H plus the first post-H SEC round, ordinary post-H bulk, pre-terminal, and terminal templates.
+The rounds adjacent to H are distinct physical families: faults immediately before the gate can propagate through it, while H itself shares ownership with the first post-gate detector round.
+The cache key adds the initial and final measurement bases but still excludes both requested segment lengths, patch label, qubit offset, and spatial placement.
+Exact tests cover different depths, orientations, bases, labels, offsets, and noise keys.
+Shallow boundary cases, multiple H gates, and other Clifford operations retain the full-model fallback.

 Stable detector-stream IDs are seeded from the earliest round with the maximum number of declarations.
 This uses stationary SEC record order instead of a